InfomediaLtd/angular2-materialize/README.md

 </form>
 ```

 The [Materialize](https://github.com/InfomediaLtd/angular2-materialize/blob/master/src/materialize.ts) attribute directive (**materialize**) accepts any MaterializeCSS initialization call to apply to the element.
 The list of supported functions are provided by MaterializeCSS.
-Examples: collapsible, leanModal, tooltip, dropdown, tabs.
+Examples: collapsible, leanModal, tooltip, dropdown, tabs, material_select, sideNav, etc.

 For example, to apply tooltip:
 ```html